amitfin/patch/README.md

 Home Assistant restart is required once the integration files are copied (either by HACS or manually).
 After the restart, the `configuration.yaml` should be edited and the `patch` section should be created.
 An additional restart is required after that for the integration to be loaded.

 ## File System structure
-Home Assistant can run in different configuration.
+Home Assistant can run in different configurations.
 A common one is Home Assistant Operating System, which will be used in the explaination below.
 In this configuration Home Assistant Core runs as a container.
 The 2 most relevant directories are:
-1)	`/usr/src/homeassistant`: this is the place with Home Assistant files built from the [core repository]( https://github.com/home-assistant/core).
+1)	`/usr/src/homeassistant`: this is the place with Home Assistant files built from the [Core repository]( https://github.com/home-assistant/core).
 2)	`/usr/local/lib/python3.11/site-packages`: this is the place where Python libraries are installed.
 (Note: `python3.11` will be changed when Home Assistatnt upgrades its Python version.)

 It’s possible to explore the environment along with the file system structure and content by:
 1)	SSH-ing into the host.
 Instructions are [here](https://developers.home-assistant.io/docs/operating-system/debugging/).
-2)	In the SSH session switch into Home Assistant core’s container via the command: `docker exec -it homeassistant /bin/bash`
+2)	In the SSH session switch into Home Assistant Core’s container via the command: `docker exec -it homeassistant /bin/bash`

 ## Reload
 The integration also exposes a `reload` custom service.
 The delay parameter is ignored in this case and the logic is executed immediately, including Home Assistant restart, when needed.